Théâtre des Bouffes-Parisiens: Salle Choiseul

 In October Offenbach submitted another petition to the authorities, this time to merge his company with the Théâtre des Jeunes Élèves de Monsieur Comte (Théâtre Comte).
 This company's theatre, which was not much larger than the Salle Lacaze, was demolished, and the larger Salle Choiseul with a capacity of about 900 was constructed.
 The new theatre was not only larger, but warmer, more luxurious and more comfortable than the Salle Lacaze.
 The orchestra was enlarged from sixteen players to thirty.
 Offenbach's new license permitted performances of one-act comedies, with or without music, but with fewer than five characters.
 It also specifically excluded sketches and required the performance of at least two works by composers other than Offenbach.
 The first performance of the merged company was on 29 December 1855 at the Salle Choiseul and included the premiere of Offenbach's Ba-ta-clan, a one-act chinoiserie musicale with a libretto by Halévy.
 From this time performances were primarily given at the Salle Choiseul during the winter theatre season.
 The company performed at the Salle Lacaze during the 1856, 1857 and 1859 summer seasons, however, in March 1861 legislation was enacted which prevented the company from using both theatres, and appearances at the Salle Lacaze were discontinued.
 In spite of the restrictions of the license, Offenbach began including longer, more substantial works which violated its terms.
 For instance, his two-act Orphée aux enfers with a cast of 16 received its first performance at the Salle Choiseul on 21 October 1858.
 Even after Offenbach resigned as the director in January 1862, the company continued at the Salle Choiseul, performing light operas by other composers as well as Offenbach.

 Upon the departure of Offenbach, the new director tore down the existing hall to erect a larger one with a capacity of 1100 spectators.

 Legacy

 While the Théâtre des Bouffes-Parisiens is indelibly linked to Offenbach, it has also been the venue for a number of other important works.
-In addition to Offenbach's own operettas, the theatre has seen the premieres of musical works by Hervé, Emmanuel Chabrier and Claude Terrasse and playwrights such as Robert de Flers, Albert Willemetz, Sacha Guitry and Henri Bernstein.
+In addition to Offenbach's own operettas, the theatre has seen the premieres of musical works by Hervé, Emmanuel Chabrier and Claude Terrasse, and plays by writers such as Robert de Flers, Albert Willemetz, Sacha Guitry and Henri Bernstein.

-From 1986 to 2007, the Théâtre des Bouffes-Parisiens was under the directorship of Jean-Claude Brialy, who died of cancer in May 2007.
+From 1986 to 2007, the Théâtre des Bouffes-Parisiens was under the directorship of the actor Jean-Claude Brialy, after whose death in May 2007 his partner Bruno Finck took over.
+Subsequently Dominique Dumond, director of Polyfolies assumed the leadership in September 2013.

+The theatre is part of the « Théâtres parisiens associés » and more recently the stage has witnessed straight theatre such as 88 fois l'infini with Niels Arestrup and François Berléand in 2021, La Note with Sophie Marceau and François Berléand in 2023, and A Streetcar Named Desire (in French) in 2024.